-Featured in Architecture Magazine, over a decade ago, as one of seven young architects to watch and Dwell Magazine after completion of the Mariposa Residence, DeBartolo's work continues to be recognized in the national and international critical press.
+Featured in Architecture Magazine, nearly twenty years ago, as one of seven young architects to watch and Dwell Magazine after completion of the Mariposa Residence, DeBartolo's work continues to be recognized in the national and international critical press.
 Recently featured in Phaidon's Architectural Atlas, the work of the studio reveals a passion in architecture that stems from a deeply rooted desire to bring significance and order into the daily human experience, through innovation in materials, creative shaping of space and powerful use of light.
 Starting with his Master's Thesis in 1994 addressing the critical nature of ‘sacredness’ in architecture - fundamentally orchestrated by material and light, the work has continued to build upon these principles throughout his career – honed to shape some of the most awarded architecture in the region.

 DeBartolo is also passionate about the intersection between humanitarian architecture and education, as a Faculty Associate in the architecture program at The Design School, at ASU where he was heavily involved from 2006 through 2013.
 In both 2010 and 2011 DeBartolo led two groups of graduate students to Ethiopia to design a new orphanage and school for two of the poorest communities in Africa.